brannondorsey/quartzite/README.md

 # Quartzite

+TL;DR If the NSA has full access to your personal browsing data you should too!

-Quartzite is a Google Chrome browser extension that allows users to auto-log their screenshots and metadata when surfing the web.
+Quartzite is a Google Chrome browser extension that allows users to auto-log their screenshots and metadata to their own personal cloud server when surfing the web.
 When Quartzite is enabled it saves a screenshot to your server whenever you go to a new page.
 It also saves information about any page visit like the domain, url, and the length of time visited, etc...
 Installing Quartzite on your server is easy, just download this repository and follow the instructions below.

 ## Setup

 This repository is split into three folders:

 - server